savyasachirao/my-portfolio/README.md

 To run this portfolio locally, follow these steps:

-1. Clone the repository: `git clone {git url}`
+1. Clone the repository: `git clone {url}`
-2. Navigate to the project directory: `cd rishav-chanda-portfolio`
+2. Navigate to the project directory: `cd {folder}`
+3. change the .env-example to .env and set up the varibles.
-3. Install the dependencies: `npm install`
+4. Install the dependencies: `npm install`
-4. Start the development server: `npm start`
+5. Start the development server: `npm start`
-5. Open your browser and visit: `http://localhost:3000`
+6. Open your browser and visit: `http://localhost:3000`

 ## Usage